gonzalo123/ionic2_to_s3/README.md

 $app->run();
 ```

-I just wanted a simple prototype (a working one) and that's what.
-Enough for a sunday morning hacking.
+I just wanted a simple prototype (a working one).
+Enough for a Sunday morning hacking.

 UPDATE